 One of the more popular oral medications that help treat female pattern baldness is spironolactone.
 This medication helps block the production of the androgen hormone – potentially preventing hair loss and helping with hair regrowth (5), (6).
 However, it may cause some adverse effects including dry mouth, nausea, and dizziness.
 More information is warranted in this regard.
 There is less information on the safety of spironolactone in pregnant or breastfeeding women.
-Stay safe and avoid use.
+Avoid taking it without consulting your dermatologist.

 3. Hair Transplant

 You may opt for a hair transplant if medications are ineffective.
 Female pattern baldness usually affects some areas of the scalp.
 During the hair transplant procedure, doctors remove some of the hair follicles from the unaffected areas with healthy hair growth.
 They transplant these hair follicles to the affected areas.